watson-developer-cloud/salesforce-sdk/.github/Contributing.md

 # Deploy, Develop and Test

 If you want to contribute to the repository, here's a quick guide for making update:
-1. Save the code from your fork to local machine using git clone
+1. Save the code from your fork to local machine using `git clone`
 2. A salesforce.com development org (environment) is needed to deploy, develop and test code updates.
 3. Deployment scripts “build.properties” and “build.xml” are provided in the package you saved locally from GitHub.
 You need salesforce [ant migration tool](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/meta_development.htm) to deploy the code to your developer org.
 4. Thorough testing is required to avoid any errors or issues.
 5. Make sure that unit test code is added for all the changes.
 This is required for deployment and quality of code.
 Minimum 75% code coverage is required.
-It is recommended to write unit test for all the code if possible.
+It is recommended that you write unit test for all the code if possible.

 # Developer's Certificate of Origin 1.1